How to Share the Gospel With a Jehovah’s Witness

 The Jehovah’s Witnesses were started in the early 1870’s, by a man named Charles Taze Russell.

-Jehovah’s Witnesses identify themselves as Christian and number over six million.
+Jehovah’s Witnesses identify themselves as Christian and there are over six million people in this religion.
 Their name comes from their belief that God’s personal name is Jehovah (which is an inaccurate name for God.
 It is properly translated ‘Yahweh’).

 Questions You Can Ask

 - What are the core beliefs of the Watchtower?

 - Have you ever been mocked for your door-to-door work as you spread the message of the Watchtower?

 - Do you feel marginalized by the rest of society because of some of your practices and beliefs?
 How does that make you feel?

 - Is your faith a result of your own choice, or based on what your parents believe?

 - What do you believe about Jesus Christ?